 Irina Baechle, a Relationship Therapist and author of “A 5-Step Connection Guide To Your Dream Marriage” says, “If you don’t assertively communicate with your potential life partner from the very beginning, you might be setting yourself up for a failure.
 Do yourself a favor and learn how to respectfully and assertively express your concerns and desires.”
 In other words, in the early “getting to know you” phase, tell him that you really want someone who’s responsive and that you don’t like playing games.
 “Your partner will appreciate your direct and honest approach, and this will give him an opportunity to share his thoughts and concerns as well.”

 Regardless of whether you’re feeling ignored, if there’s a legit reason why he’s not responding as much, over-texting or over-calling just to get an answer will come off as possessive, insecure, and a little crazy.
 Trust us, he’s seeing that you reached out.
 If he still doesn’t respond after a week, you may need to come to grips with the fact that you’ve been ghosted.

 While waiting for him to respond, make sure you’re keeping busy with activities, hanging out with friends, and even going on other dates.
 This will get you away from your phone and help get your mind off the fact that he’s ignoring you.
 If you’re not exclusive yet, there’s nothing wrong with going on dates with other people.
 If/when he does respond to you again, you can decide if you actually prefer to have him in your life or not

-When someone ignores you, it can really throw you for a loop.
-Especially if you already have feelings for the person.
-Follow these seven tips and remember that you deserve someone who’s going to be there for you.
+When you’re feeling ignored, it can really throw you for a loop – especially if you already have feelings for the person.
+Follow these seven tips, and remember that you deserve someone who’s going to be there for you.